nguyentran0212/iegems-website/_posts/2024-10-12-review-AFUL-Performer7.md

 - Ranking list and measurement database are on [my IEM review blog](https://iegems.nk-tran.com/).
 - The terminology for subjective impressions in this review is based on the Audio Wheel for reproduced sound defined in the technical report [ITU-R BS.2399-0](https://www.itu.int/pub/R-REP-BS.2399)
 - **This review is based on a review sample from AFUL, arranged by Hifigo (Thank you!).** I have no affiliation with or financial interest in AFUL and Hifigo.
-- The unit retails for $xxxx at the time this review was published.
+- The unit retails for AUD$366 at the time this review was published.
 Unaffiliated link: [Hifigo web store](https://hifigo.com/products/aful-performer-5-2-performer-7)

 _____